It was safe this time, but I felt a little nervous taking the road again.

 Our friends would be moving away soon so we spent the holiday together.
 After a wonderful meal and gifts, lots of toys and wrapping paper covered the floor.
 The girls were arranging new furniture in our daughter’s doll house.
 The dads and boys were playing Nintendo Wii.

 While my friend and I chatted over dessert and tea, I realized there was no soap for the dishes.
 A mile to the store wasn’t far to go and I liked the idea of a two mile walk in the winter air after Christmas lunch.
 It was a lovely day.

 The alley was a shortcut to our neighborhood.
-Normally a heavy traffic area with lots of people I knew walking through, today was no exception so I figured it was ok.
+Normally it was a heavy traffic area with lots of people I knew walking through and Christmas Day was no exception, so I figured it was okay.
 Especially in the early afternoon.
 At first everything seemed all right, but halfway through there was no one.
 Unusual.
 Already past all the hidden corners and turns, I was close to the exit.
 It looked clear so I picked up my pace in order to get out of there into a more open area.